 On Wednesday, March 14, sculptor Robert Engman will present a film and slides of his work at Colby College in Waterville.
 The 8 p.m. event will be held in room one of the F.W.
 Olin Science Building and is open to the public free of charge.

 "What Are You Saying?" a conference on race, religion and sexuality sponsored by the students of Colby, Bates and Bowdoin colleges, will be held at Colby College in Waterville March 9-10.
 Program highlights include a keynote address by actor and activist Danny Glover at 7:30 p.m. on Saturday, March 10.

 On Friday, March 9, William Moomaw, director of the Tufts University Institute of the Environment, will present a lecture on energy conservation policy at Colby College in Waterville.
 The lecture, "Charting a New Global Energy Trajectory: Addressing the Imperatives of Climate, the Economy and National Security," will be held at 1 p.m. in the Page Commons Room of Cotter Union.
 The event is open to the public and free of charge.

-The Department of Theater and Dance at Colby College in Waterville will present the play Mrs. Warren's Profession by Irish dramatist George Bernard Shaw, November 16 through November 18.
-Performances will be held nightly Thursday through Saturday at 7:30 p.m. in Strider Theater of Runnals Performing Arts Center.
+The Department of Theater and Dance at Colby College in Waterville will present the premiere performance of Colby Dance Theater, the college's repertory dance company.
+Performances will be held Thursday, March 15, through Saturday, March 17, at 7:30 p.m. nightly in Strider Theater of Runnals Performing Arts Center.